-In the early 1970s, between Sao Paulo, Milan, London and Germany, Andreas Pavel invents the “Stereobelt” – the world’s very first portable music player.
-When the Japanese brand Sony launches its now-iconic Walkman in 1979, a legal battle begins.
-For more than twenty years, it pits an unknown inventor against one of the most powerful electronics corporations in the world.
+In the early 1970s, moving between São Paulo, Milan, London, and Germany, Andreas Pavel invented the Stereobelt, the world’s first personal stereo player.
+When the Japanese company Sony began selling its famous Walkman in 1979, a 20-year legal battle broke out between this unknown inventor and one of the most powerful electronics multinationals.

-Today, Pavel looks back on this little-known battle, grating access to his personal archives.
-Now released from their confidentiality obligations, lawyers from both sides reveal what truly took place behind the scenes.
-Through this modern-day David versus Goliath, the film uncovers the true origins of an invention that revolutionized our relationship with music.
+Andreas Pavel looks back at this little-known battle, and gives us access to his personal archives.
+Now freed of their duty of confidentiality, the lawyers who were involved reveal what truly happened behind the scenes.
+In exploring this extraordinary case of a modern David vs. Goliath – a complex affair full of twists and turns – the film focuses on the true origin of an invention that revolutionized our relation to music.

 Direction: Régis Brochier